Follow Up: House passes bill allowing town meeting date to be moved, encourages mail-in voting

 Should a town or school district decide to move the date of its meeting, the bill states that the current municipal officers will serve until the new annual meeting and successors are chosen.

-Towns who use an Australian ballot, like Milton, will be encouraged to mail ballots to all voters, so as to avoid lines and crowds at polling places.
+Towns who use an Australian ballot, like St. Albans City and Town, will be encouraged to mail ballots to all voters, so as to avoid lines and crowds at polling places.

 Last week, Vermont’s Joint Fiscal Committee agreed to commit $2 million from what’s left of Vermont’s share of the CARES Act to help offset towns’ election costs.